-Centralized customer management, loyalty programs and clienteling can provide a differentiated shopping experience.
+Centralized customer management and loyalty programs can provide a differentiated shopping experience.
 Knowing your customer is a “must have” to build brand loyalty.
 Determining your approach to customer interaction is extremely important when choosing a store system to ensure it contains the desired modules to meet your needs.

 Learn how your new point of sale system will handle:

 - How customer data is captured and shared